cklukas/ckUtilities/docs/tools/ck-find.md

 ## SYNOPSIS

 ```
-ck-find [--help]
+ck-find [--help] [--list-specs] [--search NAME]
 ```

 ## DESCRIPTION

 `ck-find` is the new search planner for CK Utilities.
-The current build focuses on the Turbo Vision user interface so we can refine the workflow before wiring in the underlying file system engine.
-Launch the tool to open a desktop with a **File → New Search…** command that displays a multi-stage dialog for composing a search specification.
+Launch the tool to open a desktop with a **File → New Search…** command that displays a multi-stage dialog for composing a search specification and executing it with a native `find(1)` backend.

 The main form keeps the essentials visible—specification name, starting location, and optional text to look for—while grouping everything else